Travel Guide for Bohol & Panglao // Philippines

 Bohol is a very clean island with beautiful houses and neat gardens.
 It seems like it’s a wealthier island.
 There are a lot of huge houses and one host told us that a lot of foreigners are living there.
 The landscape is very green with lots of palm trees and rice fields.
 Bohol feels like a very safe place and people are very friendly.
 You can easily spend a few days in Bohol, because the island is quite big and you can explore it with the scooter, go diving, make a boat trip or just hang out on the beach.

 Tagbilaran is the capital of Bohol where all the ferries arrive.
 The city has not much to offer.
 There is a church and 3 small malls but not really anything to do.
-We spent the first 3 nights in Loon, which is a small town on the western side of Bohol, 20 km away from Tagbilaran.
+We spent the first 3 nights in Loon (1st picture under the title), which is a small town on the western side of Bohol, 20 km away from Tagbilaran.
 We stayed there because we found a cheap hostel for 2 € in a dorm.
-The owner was friendly, the place was quiet and the view was amazing, but the hostel is located in the middle of nowhere.
+The owner was friendly, the place was very quiet and the view over the landscape was breathtaking!
+But the hostel is located in the middle of nowhere.
 It took us 1 hour to go to Tagbilaran with a Tricycle (350 PHP) or 45 minutes with the local bus (30 PHP).
 The last bus from Tagbilaran left at 10 pm.

-We changed our accommodation and moved to Alona beach, which is the main beach on Panglao island, 30 minutes away from Tagbilaran (tricycle 300 PHP / taxi 500 PHP).
-Alona beach is a nice place with bars, restaurants and dive shops.
-It’s more touristic than other beaches and reminded me a bit of a smaller, not that crowded version of Boracay.
+We decided to change our accommodation and moved to Alona Beach, which is the main beach on Panglao island, 30 minutes away from Tagbilaran (tricycle 300 PHP / taxi 500 PHP).
+Alona Beach is a nice place with bars, restaurants and dive shops.
+It’s more touristic than other beaches and reminded me a bit of a smaller, not that crowded version of Boracay (Philippines).
 We liked it because you can find quiet places or you can hang out in bars and have drinks directly on the beach – so it’s a good mix of a relaxed and entertaining place.
+If you walk to the end of the right side of the beach and climb a few rocks, you have a beautiful view over the beach!

 The Tarsier monkeys are very cute and you can only find this species of Tarsier in the Philippines.
 There are two sanctuaries where you can find them, but we heard that they are quite the same.
 It’s part of a forest where they are kept and they are not living in cages.
 A small way is leading through the sanctuary and at certain points you can find the monkeys.
 I’m not sure if these monkeys are staying on the same tree every day by choice or if the staff places them there for the tourists.
 During the day the monkeys are sleeping, so you have to be lucky to see one that is awake.

-We skipped the other stops and waited outside.
-We don’t like to support zoos or farms where you can touch or stroke snakes, crocodiles or other wild animals.
+We skipped the other stops and waited outside of the attractions because we don’t like to support zoos or farms where you can touch or stroke snakes, crocodiles or other wild animals.
 The trip takes 8 hours and costs 400 PHP (not including the fees for the other attractions, but they are cheap).
 We enjoyed the Chocolate hills and seeing the monkeys but the rest of the day was a waste of time.
 It’s better to rent a scooter and explore the island by yourself.

 At Alona beach we booked a boat trip to Pamilacan Island where we saw dolphins and turtles.
 The trip takes around 6 hours and costs 550 PHP, including the island fee of 250 PHP.
 It takes around 45 minutes to go to the island and on the way there is a high chance to see dolphins.
 Luckily we saw a lot of them and for me it was a dream coming true, watching these wonderful creatures.
 The dolphins cross this area early in the morning, that’s why the boat trip starts at 6 am.

-From Pamilacan Island you take a paddle boat for a few minutes to get to the area with the turtles.
-We were lucky again because the other tourists were already gone so we could snorkel by ourselves and saw a few turtles.
+From the little island Pamilacan a guide takes you with a paddle boat to the area with the turtles.
+Our guide was a super funny and friendly guy who lives on the rare inhabited island.
+We were lucky again because the other tourists were already gone so we could snorkel just by ourselves and could spot a few turtles.
 And as so often in the Philippines: The water is beautiful and has amazing blue colors.

 On the way back the boat stops for 20 mins at Virgin island, which is a small sandbar with dead sea eagles and shells – it looked a bit like a sea cemetery.